tastychicken/dotfiles/README.md

 Verify that we have the latest updates:
 `sudo apt update`

-Then we install zsh, curl, tmux and oh-my-zsh:
+Then we install zsh, curl, tmux, git and oh-my-zsh:
 ```
 sudo apt install zsh -y
 sudo apt install curl
 sudo apt install tmux
+sudo apt install git
 ```

 We also need oh-my-zsh: